 In 2015 I traveled over to the UK for the Guild's first Photo hubs' event at Hinkley, and the print judging competition.
 My image of the Apledoorns Kanaal in the Netherlands was awarded the 'Open' category title and then unanimously (by 5 judges) awarded the 'Overall' winner title as well.
 I was delighted, and took away the prize of a valuable Ice Light as well.

 In 2016, I was awarded the runner up award for best 'rural landscape image of the year'.
 From over 12,000 images not just one, but four of my images were recognised were shortlisted to the final six for this category as some of the best images submitted during the year.

 As a professional photographer, I strive to provide my clients with the most enjoyable and professional photographic experience possible.

 As a Guild member I am committed to delivering a first-class service to my customers.
 To become a member I had to pledge to meet the high expectations of customer service and product delivery required by The Guild.
-In November 2011 I submitted a selection of images to a judging panel and was awarded the "Qualified Professional Photographer" qualification and in October 2013 I added the 'Qualified wedding photographer' qualification to my achievements within the association.

 I continually strive to improve my photographic skills and gain recognition for my photography.
 Positive feedback from clients is one of the most important things for me, but I also enjoy entering my images into monthly competitions run by The Guild of Photographers.
 I am very proud to have attained numerous awards including an elusive gold bar for my image of two cyclists riding into the mist, several silver bars and numerous bronze bars.